Mary Wilson (singer): The Supremes: 1959–1977

 By 1965, the group had become international stars, appearing regularly on television programs such as Hullabaloo, The Hollywood Palace, The Dean Martin Show, and, most notably The Ed Sullivan Show, on which they made 17 appearances.
 As early as 1966, Ballard's chronic alcoholism led to her missing press conferences and recording sessions.
 To serve as a stand-in for Ballard, Gordy selected Cindy Birdsong, a member of Patti LaBelle and the Blue Belles.
 In July 1967, following a contentious performance at the Flamingo, Ballard was removed from the Supremes and replaced with Birdsong.
 Simultaneously, Gordy renamed the group "Diana Ross & the Supremes", beginning with the single "Reflections".

 In 1968, Wilson sung lead on "The Ballad of Davy Crockett", a cover the group recorded for their album Diana Ross & the Supremes Sing Disney Classics in 1968.
 The album was shelved and never released.
 However, the song still appeared on the 1987 compilation The Never-Before-Released Masters.
 In 1969, Wilson sang the duet "Can't Take My Eyes Off You" (a Frankie Valli cover) with Eddie Kendricks for the album Together, in preparation for Ross' departure from the Supremes with many assuming she would step up and eventually take the lead in the group.

 The new lineup continued to record hit singles, although several stalled outside the top 20 chart range.
 Ross left the group in January 1970, and at her farewell performance Jean Terrell was introduced as the replacement for Ross.
 According to Wilson, Gordy told Wilson that he thought of having Syreeta Wright join the group in a last-minute change, after Terrell had already been introduced as lead singer, to which Wilson refused.
 From there, Gordy relinquished creative control of the group over to Wilson.
 With Terrell, the group reverted to the name "the Supremes;" known unofficially at first as "the New Supremes", and in later years informally called "The '70s Supremes".
 The Wilson-Birdsong-Terrell lineup recorded seven top-40 hit singles in a three-year period, including "River Deep/Mountain High" (with the Four Tops), "Up the Ladder to the Roof", "Stoned Love", "Nathan Jones", and "Floy Joy".
-Unlike the latter years with Ross, the single "Automatically Sunshine" succeeded in reaching the top 20 charts.
+Unlike the latter years with Ross, the single "Automatically Sunshine" only succeeded in reaching the top 20 charts.